Constant Indigestion and Gas: 8 Causes Explained.

 The difference between gastroparesis and functional dyspepsia is:

-- Nausea, abdominal pain is more common with functional dyspepsia than gastroparesis.
+- Nausea, and abdominal pain is more common with functional dyspepsia than gastroparesis.

 - Vomiting is more prevalent with gastroparesis than functional dyspepsia.